Syair Bidasari: Plot

-King Djouhan dreams about the moon falling to earth.
+King Djouhan dreams about the Moon falling to Earth.
 When told that the dream means he will find a beautiful and deserving wife, he denies that anyone could ever equal Lila Sari.
 He goes on a hunting trip, only for his servants to discover Bidasari's refuge.
 The King orders them to break open the gates, enters alone and finds the dead Bidasari.
 He is struck by her beauty, and tries unsuccessfully to wake her.
 He returns again the next day, and stays until night when she awakes.

 Bidasari is alarmed, but the King declares his love, explains who he is and states his wish to marry her.
 Bidasari tells him about the Queen, before swooning again as dawn approaches.
 He returns home, where he notices the fish on the Queen’s necklace and realizes that Bidasari was telling the truth.
 He takes the fish and at that moment, Bidasari is fully revived.
 The King returns and marries her in a magnificent wedding, building her a new palace.
 He invites Lila Sari to make amends with Bidasari, but she insults them both until he leaves in anger.

 Meanwhile, Bidasari’s biological parents are once again reigning in their kingdom.
 Her brother learns of her story and decides to search for her.
 He successfully tracks her down and meets her foster family and husband.
 Bidasari is initially conflicted, wondering why her parents abandoned her, but the prince explains their story, and they arrange for a family reunion on the isle of Nousa Antara.
 There, the prince goes on a hunting trip which leads him to a palace.
 He fights an Ifrid and rescues a maiden named Princess Mendoudari, whom he brings back as his bride.
 The royal families are overjoyed when he returns, having thought him lost.
 With the celebrations coming to an end, they return to their kingdoms to live in peace and prosperity, with Bidasari’s story spread far and wide.
 Lila Sari is left alone in solitude to repent.

 History

 Syair Bidasari is a romantic syair, part of a genre popular in the 18th and 19th centuries.
-It was translated into other languages such as English, German and Russian.
+It was translated into other languages such as English, French, German and Russian.
 Julian Millie found that it was known across Southeast Asia from the Minangkabau region of Indonesia to the island of Mindanao.

 The exact location of origin is unknown, and the date is uncertain, except that it was in circulation before the early 1800s, with the earliest mention of the title from 1807 and the earliest extant manuscript dated 1814.
 A similar work, the Syair Ken Tambuhan, is dated 1791 and was theorized to have been composed no earlier than 1650.
 The story may have also existed in a prose form known as hikayat, with Dr. J. Leyden mentioning the "Hikaiat Bida Sari" in 1807.